Why should you menu Prosciutto di Parma?

 In fact, consumers repeatedly demonstrate an eagerness to pay more for Prosciutto di Parma over generic prosciutto on items across the menu, including:

 Boasting the Parma provenance, paired with the leg’s aging period, is sure to add menu appeal and interest.
 Time and again, consumers see value in, have a preference toward and will pay higher prices for certain menu items featuring the Prosciutto di Parma brand over generic prosciutto.
+For more insights about the power of Prosciutto di Parma on menus, download our infographic created in partnership with Restaurant Business.

 And the versatility of Prosciutto di Parma means you can transform more menu items, from breakfast to late night, in ways that keep customers coming back.
 We encourage you to get inspired by visiting our recipes on ParmaCrown.com.